danielmkarlsson/SuperClean/README.md

 • ~~Drag to extensions folder install~~
 • ~~No need to delete -master in folder name after .zip download~~

+• Look into increasing `dlt` max to 16
 • Reevaluate cubic interpolation (want longer file playback)
 • ReDo rm with feedback
 • Sequence the order of effects